zwets/zwets.github.io/about.md

 Tanzania's first and only [published SARS-CoV-2 genomes](https://doi.org/10.3389/fmed.2022.1034682).

 I hope to continue in this line of work, building local bioinformatics capacity at other sites in Africa.
-I'm also open to other gigs.
+I'm open to other gigs.

 #### Programming